 How often do you use half of an onion and store the other half in a plastic bag inside the refrigerator?
 You may have heard the claim that leftover cut onions are a particular hazard and cause of food poisoning.
 This claim states that cut onions are somehow a magnet for bacteria and that you should never save leftover onions but should discard them immediately.
 Are onions “poisonous” and dangerous?
 Should you never save leftover onions for later?
 Well, this claim came from famous blog post back in 2008 that has since been removed.
 However, the belief has persisted and has been spread through social media and other internet posts.
 It is a myth!
 There is nothing inherently dangerous about leftover onions and you can safely store them in the refrigerator for up to seven days.

 Onions do not contain any compounds that are dangerous when the onions are cut or stored.
 Likewise, onions do not attract bacteria or present a more favorable environment for bacteria compared to other foods.
-This myth was essentially made up and presented on the web by one source, from where it was disseminated.
+Despite the cautions that Mullins expressed, this myth was essentially made up and presented on the web by one source, from where it was disseminated.
+As Snopes pointed out, chopped up wet foods, especially since they may have been contaminated from microbes already on the surface of the food, are a great environment for bacteria to thrive but the idea that cut onions in particular are “magnet for bacteria” is not credible.

 Two compounds in onions, allicin and quercetin, have been shown to have antibacterial activity.
 Other compounds like propenesulfenic acid, flavonoids, and fructo-oligosaccharides, kaempferol, leteolin and quercetin derivatives may contribute to the anitbacterial activity of onions.
 Onion juice or onion extracts may be useful as bacterial inhibitors.
 1Kavita Sharma, Neelima Mahato, Yong Rok Lee,